 # Using Take Profit and Stop Loss

-Next to your position, you’ll see a TP/SL button or a settings icon.
-Click it to open the take-profit / stop-loss panel
+**Find the TP/SL controls.** Next to your position you'll see a TP/SL button or a settings icon.
+Click it to open the take-profit / stop-loss panel.

 <figure><img src="/files/fGAAO4EPlBbpxwWqNIwR" alt=""><figcaption><p>Setting a TP/SL on Carbon</p></figcaption></figure>

-The first time you set up TP/SL, you’ll usually be asked to **approve** either conditional order functionality or instant trading, which both enable conditional order management.
-This approval lets the frontend or the solver request to close your position for you when the conditions you set are met.
+**Approve the control.** The first time you set TP/SL, you'll usually be asked to approve either conditional order functionality or instant trading; both enable conditional order management.
+This approval is what lets the frontend or solver request a close for you when your conditions are met.

 {% hint style="info" %}